ViscousTests/website/content/docs/mind/working-with-others.md

 problems.
 It is much move motivating to let people come to their own decisions about whether to do something if possible.

+One way to get around this (maybe) is to ask for people's opinions about something, as opposed to asking them to DO something.

 ## Assuming Good Intentions